flionx/trendy-young-vue/README.md

 # trendy-young-vue

-Online fashion store designed to sell clothing for men, women and children.
-The site includes pages for authorization, viewing the catalog of goods, adding them to the cart, as well as provides an administrative panel for managing goods.
+Trendy Young is a modern online fashion store for all ages and styles.
+The range is designed for women, men and children from leading brands at affordable prices.

 ## Installation